TShchegolev/a-puzzle-a-day/README.md

 # A puzzle a day
 A dumb algorithm to solve the puzzle created by DragonFlord.

-for this kind of puzzle
+for this kind of the puzzle

 https://share.temu.com/g0f4SEQSdnB